How to Build an AR-15: Complete Parts List & Step-by-Step Guide (2026) header image

 Geissele's Super Duty uppers feature their proven reliability rail, chrome-lined barrels, and impeccable fit/finish.
 Available in 11.5", 12.5", 14.5", and 16" configurations.

-• Premium fit/finish
+• Premium triggers, tight tolerances, excellent fit/finish

 Verified Retailer